How to Weld Aluminum with a Stick Welder: Settings and Techniques

 - The nature of heat-treated aluminum alloys such as the 6061.
 6061 in the molten state forms various compounds that have different melting points.
 They solidify last at the bead’s centerline and crack.

 - Hot cracking also happens because aluminum is a soft metal with low tensile strength (resistance to pulling force).
-When it solidifies, the strong shrinkage forces can crack any aluminum alloy.
+When it solidifies, the strong shrinkage forces crack it.

-Another serious issue is that all aluminum alloys become weaker around the joint when you weld them.
+4. Another serious issue is that all aluminum alloys become weaker around the joint after welding.

 This is unavoidable and more severe on heat-treated alloys.
 Stick welding creates an aggressive arc that worsens the problem.
 Preheating and fast traveling speed, counter the issue.